jrs-innovation-center/CODEcampAS/2-first-web-site/powers.md

 Or we could put things in an ordered list:

-<a class="jsbin-embed" href="http://jsbin.com/kelaqi/2/embed?html,output">JS Bin on jsbin.com</a>
+<a class="jsbin-embed" href="http://jsbin.com/kelaqi/2/embed?html,output">Ordered Lists on jsbin.com</a>

 ## Exercise

-Using the `ul` and `li` tags, create a list of super powers on your characters web page.
+Using the `ul` and `li` tags, create a list of super powers on your character's web page.

 <a class="jsbin-embed" href="http://jsbin.com/gukoja/1/embed?html,output">Super Powers on jsbin.com</a>

-Once you created them here, copy them to your website on `http://hyperdev.com` or locally
+Once you have created them here, copy them to your website on `http://hyperdev.com` or locally.

 [Index](.) | [Prev](story) | [Next](avatar)